Zerohazard8x/2lazy4gist/AI.md

 **_Rewriting_**

 ```
-Please attempt to rewrite the following sentence in 1-3 ways.
+Please attempt to rewrite the following in 1-3 ways in its original language.
 If you are confused, please consult the following guidelines.
 You can also respond as many times as you want without my input.

----SENTENCE START---

----SENTENCE END---
+---START---

+---END---

 Do's:
 1. Emphasize grammatical correctness and faithfulness to the original (in that order)
-2. Try to give your outputs a good amount of complexity and a mixture of longer and/or more complex sentences alongside those which are shorter while somehow simultaneously not sounding awkward
 3. If there are multiple outputs, I would like you to try to format them into an ordered list going "1.
-2. 3.".
-When you are making this list, please tell me what you think and pretend to have opinions.
+2. 3."
+When you are making this list, please use your ability to "tell me what you think" and pretend to have opinions.
+4. If the "original language" is English, please try not to sound awkward.
+5. If the "original language" is not English, please provide translations of each rewrite into English.
 ```

 ---